Elizabeth Pantley’s Potty Training Tips part two: Poo Problems

 Here are two common questions we receive about the tricky business of potty training a child who is uncertain about how to deal with number twos.

-Q: “Our daughter, aged three, is great at doing wee's -she even wakes up to go in the night and is dry.
+Q: “Our daughter, three, is great at doing wees -she even wakes up to go in the night and is dry.
 She will not wear nappies.
 But we are really struggling with poos.
 She is not scared to sit on the toilet and will do small poos if we catch her in time.
-Most of the time though she would rather jump around doing the 'poo dance' and when we say ‘do you want to go and do a poo?’ she just says ‘no’ and eventually fights off the urge until the next time.
+Most of the time, though, she'd rather jump around doing the 'poo dance' and when we say ‘do you want to go and do a poo?’ she just says ‘no’ and eventually fights off the urge until the next time.
 Please can you suggest anything.
 We are running out of soap powder!”

-One of the most common and frustrating toilet training roadblocks is when a child willingly pees on the potty but demands a nappy, or uses his pants, for bowel movements.
+One of the most common and frustrating toilet-training roadblocks is when a child willingly pees on the potty but demands a nappy, or uses his pants, for bowel movements.
 Some children will actually hold their bowel movements and create severe constipation, which further complicates the issue.
-(Read one mum's story about how her son learned not to hold in his poo).

 Children typically resist having a bowel movement on the toilet, or hold back from going, for these reasons:

 • Bowel movements take too long to wait for and an active child dislikes having to sit on the potty for the extended length of time.

 • After being used to the squashed sensation of stool coming out into a nappy, the feeling of letting it loose into the air is unsettling and strange.